 - Foods high in zinc are good for the libido – think of prawns, oysters, sunflower & pumpkin seeds, eggs, spinach.
 Other foods thought to have aphrodisiac qualities are avocado, asparagus, almonds, basil, bananas, figs, honey and – yippee! – chocolate.

-- Drink 2 ltrs of non-sweetened, non-caffeinated liquid throughout the day.
-Dehydration causes fatigue, irritability, constipation and a slower metabolism
+- Drink 2 litres of non-sweetened, non-caffeinated liquid throughout the day.
+Dehydration causes fatigue, irritability, constipation, and a slower metabolism.

 - The bedroom should be for sleep and love only so remove all electrical equipment such as TV’s, computers, laptops, radio alarm clocks, mobile phones as the Electro Magnetic Frequencies (EMF’s) they emit can disturb or prevent sleep.